vsimakhin/web-logbook/README.md

 # Changelog

+## [2.43.3] - 04.11.2024

+- Fix: Resolved SQL syntax error that occurred when creating a new license record.

 ## [2.43.2] - 21.10.2024

 - Fix: Error on `Total by Month` page when changing a year in Chrome and MS Edge browsers.